You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Second Focal Plane Rifle Scopes

-And in SFP, the reticles are placed at the back of the tube, meaning your reticles are now farther from the objective lens.
+And in SFP, the reticles are placed at the back of the tube, meaning your reticles are now FARTHER from the objective lens.

 This placement puts it closer to the ocular lens and does not change the reticle size when adjusting the magnification.

-We feature both FFP and SFP scopes in our Riflescopes Buying Guide Under 500 Dollars.
+I feature both FFP and SFP scopes in our Riflescopes Buying Guide Under 500 Dollars.

 Red Dot vs Scope Optics: The Main Differences